 This seamless finish means that water ingression will never be an issue, and because it can bond to drains, conduits, and plumbing pipes, moisture cannot penetrate the floor and cause damage to the substrate.

-A waterproof surface also means that any spills or splashes can simply be mopped away without fear of the fluids penetrating through the layers and becoming a safe harbor in which bacteria thrives.
+A waterproof surface also means that any spills or splashes can simply be mopped away without fear of the fluids penetrating through the layers and becoming a safe harbor in which bacteria thrive.

 A sanitary, safe flooring system